 The physical act of layering and blending paint and/or use of shape and color to construct form, symbolically blur and deconstruct the false perceptions associated with African Americans.
 The completed artworks serve as a renewed image of black people.

-Works are created using a variety of art media ranging from acrylic and watercolor paints, colored pencil, puffy paint, gold leaf, and other mixed media materials.
-My goal is to empower the viewer to pursue art interests, collections, and their own creative expression.
+Works are created using a variety of art media ranging from acrylic paints, colored pencil, puffy paint, gold leaf, and other mixed media materials.

 I'm always looking for new and exciting opportunities to create and bring the arts to others.